Winter Can Prove Tough for Motorists

-With conditions set on making it difficult to get anywhere.
-Fortunately, there are ways to prepare your car, one of which being winter tyres.
-Winter tyres are definitely something to consider during the cold winter months, but are they worth it?.
+Winter is always a challenging time of year, due to the change in season providing sometimes terrible weather conditions.
+With those conditions set on making it difficult to get anywhere again this winter, it is imperative you allow your car the chance to keep you as safe as possible.
+Fortunately, there are many ways to prepare your car, one of which being new tyres for winter.
+Winter tyres are definitely something to consider during the cold months, but are they worth it?
 Take a look at the benefits of winter tyres and book your car in for a fitting.

 Is the Switch to Winter Tyres Worth It?

-With busy lives, many of us rely heavily on our cars to get us from A to B. So, as the weather gets colder, it’s time to keep mobile by considering the use of winter tyres.
-Despite the fact that winter tyres can reduce stopping distances on ice and snow by up to half - yes, we said half! - their use is still relatively uncommon in the UK.
+With busy lives, many of us rely heavily on our cars to get us from A to B. So, as the weather gets colder, it’s time to keep mobile by considering the use of specific winter tyres.
+Despite the fact winter tyres can reduce stopping distances on ice and snow by up to half - yes, we said half!
+Their use is still relatively uncommon in the UK, believe it or not.

 Let’s look at what makes fitting winter tyres worth it.

 In many areas of Europe, such as Finland and Sweden, it’s actually a legal requirement that you fit winter tyres on your vehicle for the duration of the coldest season.
-In others, such as Germany and Spain, suitable tyres or chains must be fitted whenever road signs instruct.
-In the UK, however, we have no such laws, leaving many people to ask 'Are winter tyres worth
+In others, like Germany and Spain, suitable tyres or chains must be fitted whenever road signs instruct.
+In the UK, however, we have no such laws, leaving many people to asking the question we are answering for you in this blog.

 What’s Special About Winter Tyres?

 The main difference between winter tyres and normal ones is simply tread depth.
 On standard tyres, it starts at between seven and eight millimetres, whereas winter tyres increase that to between eight and nine.
-The grooves within the tyre are both wider and deeper as well.
-While all-season tyres can perform reasonably well in most weather conditions, they don't do well in extremes - hot or cold.
+The grooves within the tyre are both wider and deeper, giving the car much more grip.
+While all-season tyres can perform reasonably well in most weather conditions, they don't do well in extremes, whether that’s hot or cold.
 As such, most drivers in the UK should use both summer and winter tyres, each at the appropriate time of year.

 Remember, swapping your tyres can mean that each set will last longer.
-The real benefit comes from ensuring better safety for you and your passengers when the temperature drops, and ice and snow become less of a winter wonderland and more of a driving challenge.
+The real benefit comes from ensuring better safety for you and your passengers when the temperature drops, and ice and snow become less of a winter wonderland and more of a driving challenge… That you don’t want!

 It’s clear which we’d rather have if we needed to make a sudden stop.

 So, are winter tyres worth it?
-Definitely!
-Structurally speaking, summer tyres will stiffen up as soon as the temperature starts to get lower.
-This significantly hurts performance.
+We say definitely!
+Structurally speaking, summer tyres will stiffen up as soon as the temperature starts to get lower, thus significantly hurting the car’s performance.
 Winter tyres, on the other hand, rely on a rubber that has a high amount of silica, allowing them to remain soft.
-You want your tyres to stay soft enough so that they can provide grip; they must be able to adjust to the road.
+You want your tyres to stay soft enough so that they can provide grip; they must be able to adjust to the road your car is travelling on.

-The tread pattern of winter tyres is also different, allowing them to remain flexible even in lower temperatures.
-Take a closer look at winter tyres and you will notice fine grooves in every tread block, which are better at biting into the snow.
+The tread pattern of winter tyres is also different, allowing them to remain flexible, even in lower temperatures.
+Take a closer look at winter tyres and you will notice fine grooves in every tread block, which are better at biting into the snow to provide the grip your tyres may need.
 The result is that winter tyres have improved handling and braking performance on ice or snow.
-In wet and icy conditions, winter tyres are able to provide better grip and stop quicker.
-This, in turn, aids road safety and gives drivers that additional peace of mind when driving in rough weather.
+In wet and icy conditions, winter tyres are able to provide better grip and stop quicker, this, in turn, aids road safety and gives drivers that additional peace of mind when driving in rough weather.
 Marked by either a snow-topped mountain or snowflake, it’s easy to spot a winter tyre and they should cost pretty much the same as a summer tyre.

 When Is Switching to Winter Tyres Worth It?

-It’s not rocket science - summer tyres are necessary for traction and stability when driving in warm months, while winter tyres become necessary in cold months.
-But what is the real definition of ‘cold driving conditions’?
+It’s doesn’t need to be rocket science - summer tyres are necessary for traction and stability when driving in warm conditions, while winter tyres become necessary in cold months.
+But what is the real definition of ‘cold’ driving conditions?

-Winter tyres, on the other hand, grip much better in temperatures below 7˚C. They specifically maximize control in slippery and wet conditions.
-Winter tyres can also improve cornering performance, allowing you to turn in a situation where you would have kept skidding straight ahead if you had summer tyres.
-All this definitely makes the switch to winter tyres worth it when the temperature drops.
+Winter tyres on the other hand, grip much better in temperatures below 7˚C. They specifically maximize control in slippery and wet conditions, and winter tyres can also improve cornering performance allowing you to turn in a situation where you would have kept skidding straight ahead if you had summer tyres.
+All this combined definitely makes the switch to winter tyres worth it when the temperature drops.

 Since it is not practical to change between summer and winter tyres every time the weather changes, a simple rule of thumb is to use summer tyres from April to October (when, according to the Met Office, minimum temperatures fall below that magic 7˚C in the Northwest and many other parts of the UK) and winter tyres the rest of the year.